NALHFA 2026 Speakers

 Gloria Boyd

-Executive Director, housing group, J.P.
+Executive Director, Housing Group, J.P.
 Morgan

 Gloria Boyd, Executive Director, joined J.P.
 Morgan’s Housing Group in June 2018, after having spent 12 years at New York State Homes and Community Renewal.
 Gloria is assigned and provides lead account coverage to the following HFA clients: California HFA, Louisiana HC, MassHousing, New York City HDC, Pennsylvania HFA, Rhode Island HMFC, and Vermont HFA.
 At NYSHCR, Gloria held various positions, including most recently Vice President of Bond Finance.
 In that role, she managed the structuring, marketing, sale, and issuance of over $18 billion of the Agencies’ single-family, multifamily, local government, and tobacco settlement securitization bond issues.
 Gloria holds a B.A. in Mathematics from Princeton University.